 - Moody’s Investment – London 29 September 2017 – the Isle of Man’s credit rating is Aa2 stable, the same as the United Kingdom.
 Moody’s noted the Isle of Man’s credit strengths support a stable outlook on the Aa2 rating.
 Very high wealth levels provide a significant buffer against shocks and the Isle of Man has a long track record of strong GDP growth, with very low volatility.
 Fiscal policies are forward-looking and prudent, exemplified by the large fiscal buffers accumulated over many years.

 - Trading within the EU.
 Due to the zero rate of tax on trading income and the ability to quote an EU accepted VAT number.

 - Holding UK commercial property.
 For VAT purposes the UK and the Isle of Man are treated in the same manner.

-- As the Isle of Man is a signatory to the Paris Convention on Patents and Trademarks, many intellectual property companies base themselves in the Isle of Man.
+- The Isle of Man is a signatory to the Paris Convention on Patents and Trademarks, and therefore many intellectual property companies base themselves in the Isle of Man.